bellentuck/bellentuck.github.io/_posts/2018-8-9-Validating-a-Linked-Tree.md

 This brief builds toward a strategy for testing the validity of a linked tree; recursive and iterative implementations are provided in Javascript and Python.
 A linked tree refers to a binary search tree ("BST") implemented via a linked list.
 The premise entails some preliminary question-posing.
 Before we can ask what it means for a linked tree to be valid, we ought to untangle the distinctions between linked tree, linked list, and BST.
 What even *is* a tree?

 ## What even *is* a tree?
 A BST is, among other things, a tree.
-And a tree is an abstract data type ("ADT").
-An ADT, in turn, is a behavioral specification.
-Think of a specification as a blueprint, a subjunctive term referring to something desired.
-An ADT can be concieved of as a blueprint for behavior.
-In computer science, a behavioral specification can also be referred to as an *interface*.
-An ADT is an interface for data.
+And a tree is an **abstract data type ("ADT")**.
+Think of an ADT as a specification (spec) for behavior: "This is the behavior I want from this type of data organization."
+If a spec is a blueprint, an ADT is a blueprint for behavior.
+The behavioral specifics laid out in such a blueprint in computer science compose an *interface*.
+An ADT's specs can be composed into an interface for data.

 ### What behavior does the tree ADT specify?
 What's a tree to do?
 Being an interface for data, the tree ADT specifies how to relate or manage data in "tree-like" fashion.
 What conceptual baggage does managing data in a tree-like way require?